 Gather is powered by a team of passionate, hardworking people.
-The kitchen is led by Executive Chef Tu David Phu.
+The kitchen is led by Executive Chef Charis Wahl.
 Directing the Front of House is General Manager Jodi Munson.
 Owners Eric Fenster and Ari Derfel run the business and operations.

 Located in the David Brower Center, the “greenest” building in the East Bay, our downtown Berkeley restaurant is across the street from UC Berkeley.
 Nearby are Zellerbach Hall, Berkeley Repertory Theater, Freight & Salvage, Aurora, The Marsh, and the Movie Theaters.

 In 2001, during a retreat in the California desert, Gather Co-Owner Eric Fenster had a vision to open a vibrant restaurant and create an outdoor adventure program.
 The restaurant would serve as a nexus to support the work of sustainable farmers and ranchers, and bring community together around the table.
 The second part of that vision, the outdoor adventure program would help to inspire personal-growth and help people to reconnect to the natural world.
 When he returned, Eric contacted his longtime friend Ari Derfel to aid in bringing this vision to life.
 Inspired by the same social and ecological ethos, they set out to create businesses that would positively impact the planet.

 Drawing on their background as mountain guides, Eric and Ari’s first venture was Back to Earth Outdoors.
 Today this outdoor program runs between 15-20 powerful wilderness journeys each year for adults and youth, including popular “yoga backpacking” trips led by nationally-renowned yoga instructors.